EBSCO Information Services is a leader in setting ethical standards for Internet consumer health websites

 to evade security systems or intercept transmissions over the Internet.

-EBSCO Publishing may disclose user information in special cases when we have reason to
+EBSCO Information Services may disclose user information in special cases when we have reason to

 believe that disclosing this information is necessary to identify, contact, or bring legal action

 against someone who may be causing injury to or interference with (either intentionally or

 unintentionally) EBSCO Information Services’ rights or property, other EBSCO Information Services users, or anyone

 else that could be harmed by such activities.
 EBSCO Information Services may disclose user information

 when we believe in good faith that the law requires it.
 In the event that we are compelled to

 disclose personal and/or health-related personal information, we will notify affected users, if the

 law allows, before making the required disclosure.